segmentio/segment-docs/src/connections/sources/catalog/libraries/website/javascript/index.md

 ### Ready

 The `ready` method allows you to pass in a method that is called once Analytics.js finishes initializing, and once all enabled device-mode destinations load.
-It's like [jQuery's `ready` method](https://api.jquery.com/ready/), except for Destinations.
+It's like [jQuery's `ready` method](https://api.jquery.com/ready/){:target="_blank"}, except for Destinations.

-The `ready` method is not invoked if any Destination throws an error (for example, for an expired API key, incorrect settings configuration, or when a Destination is blocked by the browser) during initialization.
+The `ready` method isn't invoked if any Destination throws an error (for example, for an expired API key, incorrect settings configuration, or when a Destination is blocked by the browser) during initialization.

 The code in the `ready` function only executes after `ready` is emitted.